aid7c1/Magisk/docs/install.md

 ## Magisk in Recovery

 In the case when your device does not have ramdisk in boot images, Magisk has no choice but to hijack the recovery partition.
-For these devices, you will have to **reboot to recovery** every time you want Magisk enabled.
+For these devices, you will have to **reboot to recovery** every time you want Magisk enabled. (that is crazy !)

 When Magisk hijacks the recovery, there is a special mechanism to allow you to _actually_ boot into recovery mode.
-Each device model has its own key combo to boot into recovery, as an example for Galaxy S10 it is (Power + Bixby + Volume Up).
+Each device model has its own key combo to boot into recovery, as an example for Galaxy S10 it is Power + Bixby + Volume Up(Be careful: you risk breaking some tendons in your wrist).
 A quick search online should easily get you this info.
 As soon as you press the key combo and the device vibrates with a splash screen, release all buttons to boot into Magisk.
 If you decide to boot into the actual recovery mode, **long press volume up until you see the recovery screen**.

 As a summary, after installing Magisk in recovery **(starting from power off)**: